Breast Asymmetry BEVERLY HILLS / LOS ANGELES

 Although the breast skin and tissue are already accustomed to the presence of implants, recovering from breast augmentation revision is very similar to the recovery experienced after the initial implant surgery.
 Symptoms such as swelling, soreness, and stiffness are to be expected for the first week or two.

-To learn more about breast surgery and correction for assymetrical breasts, or to find out more about any of our breast surgery options, please schedule a personalized consultation with our board certified Beverly Hills breast surgeon, Dr. Ellenbogen.
-Beverly Hills Body helps patients from Beverly Hills, Los Angeles, Hollywood and surrounding California communities, and around the world.
+To learn more about breast surgery and correction for asymmetrical breasts, or to find out more about any of our breast surgery options, please schedule a personalized consultation with Dr. Ellenbogen, our board certified Los Angeles breast surgeon.
+Dr. Ellenbogen helps patients from Beverly Hills, Los Angeles, Hollywood and surrounding California communities, and around the world.